codio/knowledge/source/instructors/setupcourses/smart-import.rst

 The assignment appears in your module with an importing status.
 When the import completes, Codio generates the guide and layout from your source content automatically.

-.. note:: To import all of your GitHub Classroom assignments at once, see :ref:`importfromgithubclassroom`.
-Assignments imported with that method retain your README and coding files but do not include an automatically generated guide.

 Preview and Publish an Assignment
 ---------------------------------